mattieb/fediplay/README.md

 A Mastodon client that automatically plays your friends' music as they toot links to it.

+## What's new in 2.0

+If you've been using fediplay before, the all-new version 2.0 will be a little different!

+-   You now specify the instance you want to stream from on the command line, instead of setting it in the environment. fediplay has been upgraded with the power of [Click](http://click.pocoo.org/) to give it a more modern command-line interface.

+-   We use [appdirs](https://github.com/ActiveState/appdirs) to store your credentials in your operating system's user config directory, and downloaded music files in your operating system's user cache directory.
+If you already have `.secret` files from an earlier version, we'll move and rename them automatically for you.

+Be sure to follow all the instructions, including re-running `pipenv install` to update the installed dependencies.

 ## Getting started

 fediplay comes configured to use `ffplay` from [FFmpeg](https://ffmpeg.org/) to actually play music.